Swedish Boy Names: A comprehensive guide

 Svante is a modern version of the name Svantepolk, which was a popular name in Sweden during the Medieval times.

-The name Elias was in Sweden’s top 10 names of newborn baby boys in 2021.
-This name is the Swedish version of the biblical name Elijah, a Hebrew prophet in the New Testament.
+The name Elias is the Swedish version of the biblical name Elijah, a Hebrew prophet in the New Testament.

-Frans, derived from Latin Franciscus, has only lately started gaining popularity in Sweden.
-The meaning of the name is from Latin and, as one could guess, roughly means “the french one”.
+Frans, which comes from the Latin name Franciscus, has only lately started gaining popularity in Sweden.
+The meaning of the name is from Latin and, as you might guess, it roughly translates to “the French one”.

 Hampus started as a nickname for those with the name Johannes but is now a common name in Sweden on its own.
 It is more commonly found among younger generations in Sweden.

-This Swedish equivalent of Lous or Ludwig.
-In Sweden, the name Ludvig has been rising in popularity over the last 10 years or so, and is today more popular than the alternative, German spelling Ludwig.
+Ludvig is the Swedish equivalent of names like Lous or Ludwig.
+In Sweden, the name Ludvig has been rising in popularity over the last 10 years or so, and is today more popular than the German, spelling Ludwig.

 Mattis, a medieval contraction of Mathias, is a biblical name that is quite popular in Sweden.
 It is not just a boy's name, but can also be used for a girl – then considered a contraction of the female name Matilda.